PrathibaNagarajan/myuzik/README.md

 # myuzik
-Simple music programming language for Carnatic Classical Music using C++ and VS 2013
+Simple music programming language for Carnatic Classical Music using C++ and VS 2013 Used the MIDI wrapper library for windows API (http://www.codeproject.com/Articles/2771/Wrapper-Library-for-Windows-MIDI-API) to develop the below mentioned classes.
+Also contains a simple parser to read sheet music and play the same.

 Note - Basic set/get of note levels